taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 5 feet horizontally per 1 foot vertical (for an overland speed of 60 feet per round).
 You gain +4 to Fly checks, and Fly is always a class skill for you.

+## Mythic Marshal Features
+### Hard to Kill
+Whenever you’re below 0 hit points, you automatically stabilize without needing to attempt a Constitution check.
+If you have an ability that allows you to act while below 0 hit points, you still lose hit points for taking actions, as specified by that ability.
+Bleed damage still causes you to lose hit points when below 0 hit points.
+In addition, you don’t die until your total number of negative hit points is equal to or greater than double your Constitution score.
+### Mythic Power
+Each day, you can expend an amount of mythic power equal to 3 plus double your mythic tier (5/day at 1st tier, 7/day at 2nd, etc.).
+This amount is your maximum amount of mythic power.
+If an ability allows you to regain uses of your mythic power, you can never have more than this amount.
+### Surge
+You can call upon your mythic power to overcome difficult challenges.
+You can expend one use of mythic power to increase any d20 roll you just made by rolling 1d6 and adding it to the result.
+Using this ability is an immediate action taken after the result of the original roll is revealed.
+This can change the outcome of the roll.
+The bonus die gained by using this ability increases to 1d8 at 4th tier, 1d10 at 7th tier, and 1d12 at 10th tier.
+### Amazing Initiative
+At 2nd tier, you gain a bonus on initiative checks equal to your mythic tier.
+In addition, as a free action on your turn, you can expend one use of mythic power to take an additional standard action during that turn.
+This additional standard action can’t be used to cast a spell.
+You can’t gain an extra action in this way more than once per round.
+### Path Abilities
+#### Marshal's Order - Advance (Ex)
+As a swift action, you can expend one use of mythic power to inspire a tactical advance on the field of battle.
+This allows you and each of your allies within 30 feet to take either a single move action of the character’s choice or a 5-foot step, as long as you or your ally has the ability to take such an action (for example, an unconscious character still can’t take an action).
+The action granted by this ability doesn’t count toward the number or type of actions a creature is allowed to take on its turn.
+#### Lend Power (Su)
+As an immediate action, you can expend one use of mythic power or your confidence ability to grant the benefit of your surge ability to a mythic ally within 30 feet.
+The ally uses your surge die.
+#### Focus (Su)
+Whenever a mythic ally that is within 30 feet uses the surge ability, it rolls its bonus die twice and takes the higher result.
+### Mythic Feats
+#### Mythic Combat Reflexes
+You can make any number of additional attacks of opportunity per round.
+As a swift action, you can expend one use of mythic power to, until the start of your next turn, make attacks of opportunity against foes you’ve already made attacks of opportunity against this round if they provoke attacks of opportunity from you by moving.

 ## Class Features: Harbinger
 ### Accursed Will (Ex)
-Gain a +1 (1/2 INT modifier) insight bonus to attack rolls.
+Gain a +2 (1/2 INT modifier) insight bonus to attack rolls.
 ### Dark Claim (Su)
-As a swift action, Claim an opponent you can detect within 35 (25 + 5/2 levels) feet.
-Claims last for 2 (1/2 level) rounds, and you may Claim at most 3 (INT mod) enemies at a time.
+As a swift action, Claim an opponent you can detect within 40 (25 + 5/2 levels) feet.
+Claims last for 3 (1/2 level) rounds, and you may Claim at most 4 (INT mod) enemies at a time.
 Claimed creatures provoke attacks of opportunity even when using the Withdraw action, and you always know their location (though concealment still applies if you can no longer see them.)
-You also recover a single maneuver* when Claiming an enemy, and recover three (INT mod) when a Claimed enemy is reduced to 0 HP. (*Increased to two by feat)
+You also recover a single maneuver* when Claiming an enemy, and recover four (INT mod) when a Claimed enemy is reduced to 0 HP. (*Increased to two by feat)
 ### Ill Tidings (Ex)
 Gain a +10-foot competence bonus to your movement (before armor penalties).